3mmette/TheIsland/Readme.md

 ## **Overview**
 You awake on a small boat tied to a jetty on The Island, and rescue can't come to you, so you're going to have to help yourself.
 The boat you are on doesn't seem to be working, so you're going to have to get it working or find some other way to escape.
+Check the dashboard on the boat to see what you need to get working to start the boat.
 The Island itself is surrounded by harsh ocean so swimming won't work.
 If you enter the water, it's certain death.
 The only things you have with you are an empty bag and a blank chart that will be filled in as you explore The Island.
 You have full energy and hydration for now, but that won't last long.
 Find things to eat and drink if you want to keep moving and survive.